JulijaA/JulijaA/README.md

 - 👋 Hi, I’m @JulijaA
 - 👀 I’m interested in Front-end development.
 - 🌱 I’m currently learning JavaScript.
-- 📫 How to reach me on https://www.linkedin.com/in/julija-atanasovska-5aa358116/
+- 📫 How to reach me - https://www.linkedin.com/in/julija-atanasovska-5aa358116/

 <!---
 JulijaA/JulijaA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.